Fenixin/Minecraft-Region-Fixer/README.rst

 ===================
 This program only works with Python 3.x, and DOESN'T work with python 2.x.
-There was a windows exe in older versions, but right now You need to install the python interpreter to run this program.
+There was a windows exe in older versions, but right now you need to install the python interpreter to run this program.

 Notes